vatodorov/sublime-config/README.md

 # sublime-configs
-These are my sublime settings
+These are my Sublime 3 settings